johnjackoleary/cfi-commonplace-book/Lesson Plans/Emergency Pilot/~ Emergency Pilot Outline.md

 Checklist handout probably worthwhile

+Discussion of actual risk involved, very low likelihood to need these skills

 Flight controls and Autopilot
 Radio Use, Transponders, and Navigation (atc instructions or GPS) Aeromedical information (could you also become incapacitated)